Learn how you can use generative artificial intelligence (GenAI) at CCCU and what conditions the University has put on its use.

 Find out more about how to identify the source of an online image in the Learning Skills Hub module on analysing and evaluating images.

 It is essential to know that GenAI platforms may generate answers to your prompts based on the data lakes they have been trained on.
-Where these data lakes contain biases or misinformation, the output of these platforms may perpetuate these biases and misinformation.
+Where these data lakes contain biases or misinformation, the output of these platforms may perpetuate these.
 This can include:

-It is good practice to verify the output by cross-referencing reliable sources to ensure that it does not contain bias, misinformation, or unverifiable information.
+It is good practice to verify outputs by cross-referencing with reliable sources to ensure that they do not contain bias, misinformation, or unverifiable information.

 In the UK, copyright law gives a person ownership rights over the things they create unless a copyright exemption exists.
 GenAI produces outputs based on existing works and training data that may include exact reproductions or illegal copies.
 This means that, when using GenAI without proper accreditation, you could inadvertently plagiarise or breach the copyright of someone’s work.
-Please be aware that this is a complicated and controversial area, with many arguing that GenAI breaches copyright rules.
+The Data (Use and Access) Bill is currently under review in the UK so this is developing area of the law.
+Be aware that this is a complicated and controversial arena, with many arguing that GenAI breaches copyright rules and undermines authors, artists and creators.

 You can find out more about the intellectual property and copyright concerns that might arise when using genAI tools by referring to information provided by the National Centre for AI.

-GenAI tools pose ethical issues that you should be aware of when using them for work, research, and leisure.
+GenAI tools pose ethical issues that you should consider when using them for work, research, and leisure.
 Many issues are still emerging so these are to prompt you to think carefully about how you choose to engage with the tools.
 Some are discussed in more depth elsewhere in this guidance:

-Do not enter personally identifiable or sensitive information into GenAI platforms, as some platforms store the interactions, which may constitute a data breach under the Data Protection Act and UK GDPR 2018.
+Do not enter personally identifiable or sensitive information into GenAI platforms.
+Some platforms store the interactions, which may constitute a data breach under the Data Protection Act and UK GDPR 2018.
 This includes research data.
 If you need to report a data breach to our Information Governance team, use the data breach report form.

 It is essential to be aware of the terms and conditions section of the GenAI tools you are using, as each platform that provides these tools has its unique terms and conditions.
 Look out for provisions such as whether, by using these platforms, you are granting these platforms the right to use the content that you have entered as prompts and the output generated or whether your prompts will be utilised to train their algorithms.